Camas are beautiful bulb flowers that bloom in spring and their nice blossoms are white or blue.

 Learn more about camas

-Native to the United States, they are often nicest in the wild, transforming pastures into magnificent meadows when spring comes.
+Native to the United States and Canada, in the Western States, they are often nicest in the wild, transforming pastures into magnificent meadows when spring comes.

-Camas was used as a food source by the American Indians, who collected the bulbs to grill them or turn them to flour.
+Camas was used as a food source by the American Indians, who collected the bulbs to grill, steam or bake them over several days.
+Flour made from the cooked roots makes for excellent pancakes because it contains lots of fructose sugar.

 Read also on the topic of bulb flowers: